Shelby American actually “backward engineered” the street version of the ’65 GT350 from the competition model.

 New idler and longer Pittman arms quickened the steering from 21:1 to 19:1.

-The lock to lock turns of the steering wheel was reduced from 3.75X to 3.5X but it took a lot more effort to turn the wheel, especially if the car wasn’t moving.
+The lock to lock turns of the steering wheel was reduced from 3.75X to 3.5X, but it still took a lot more effort to turn the wheel, especially if the car wasn’t moving.

 The only difference between the street GT 350’s suspension and the racing version was a stiffer adjustment on the Koni shocks.

 The battery was moved from under the hood to the trunk to redistribute some of the weight.
-(The battery was moved back under the hood after a third of the cars were built after owners complained about the fumes in the car and corrosion.
+(The battery was moved back under the hood after a third of the cars were built after owners complained about the fumes in the car and corrosion problems.

 Under the hood, the GT Mustangs came with Ford’s new, Hi-Po 289.